FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/traces_in_cft/parameter_settings.md

 {
     "title": "Defining the trace in CFTPARM",
-    "linkTitle": "Define the trace in general parameters &#40;CFTPARM&#41;", "weight": "300"
+    "linkTitle": "Define the trace in general parameters (CFTPARM)", "weight": "300"
 }When you define the TRACE parameter, you prompt the loading of the trace items defined in the CFTTRACE command when Transfer CFT